sinopiaolive/package-manager/README.md

-*[To avoid issues on case insensitive file systems, should we disallow conflicting capitalizations in the registry, or make package names case insensitive, or even disallow `A-Z`?
-This question similarly applies to prerelease tags in version numbers.]*
+*[To avoid issues on case insensitive file systems, should we disallow conflicting capitalizations in the registry, or make package names case insensitive, or even disallow capital letters?
+This question similarly applies to pre-release tags in version numbers.]*

 ### Version numbers